Haxxnet/Compose-Examples/examples/arr-suite/README.md

 **Note**:  As all arr containers live within the same Docker network, you can easily reference container names instead of IPs.
 Docker will resolve the container names automatically to the current docker containers' IP.
 No need for port mappings or defining your Docker server's IP address.

+#### Flareresolverr Cloudflare Bypass

-Finally, we will add FlareResolverr to Prowlarr in order to bypass CloudFlare for some indexers.
+Moreover, we will add FlareResolverr to Prowlarr in order to bypass CloudFlare for some indexers.
 To do so, head over to `Settings > Indexer` under `settings/indexers` at Prowlarr.
 Hit the plus button and add FlareResolverr.
 Ensure to define the correct URL and also the tag `flaresolverr`.

 ![image](https://github.com/Haxxnet/Compose-Examples/assets/21357789/19a26a74-dae0-4381-9614-46d20f912542)

+#### Qbittorrent Download Client

+Finally, add Qbittorrent as download client to Prowlarr.
+Head over to `Settings > Download Clients` and add a new one.

+Define your server's IP address at `Host` (or the container name `arr-suite-gluetun`) and `8080` at `Port`.

 ### Qbittorrent